-Reports from South Korea detailed that Chung Euisun, Executive Vice Chairman, Hyundai Motor Group and Lee Jae-yong, Vice Chairman, Samsung Group met at Samsung SDI Co’s plant Cheonan, situated south of Seoul, that manufactures batteries.
-In the month of March 2020, Samsung revealed that they have developed a solid-state battery tech for EVs that overcomes the general issues surrounding the EVs like the range and life cycle of the batteries.
+In May, the top management of the Hyundai Motor Group and Samsung Group met to discuss possible collaboration in the EV business that could utilize Samsung’s solid-state battery technology for Hyundai’s EVs.
+They were Euisun Chung and Jay Y. Lee only, who had met at Samsung SDI’s battery plant Cheonan, situated south of Seoul.
+In March 2020, Samsung revealed that they had developed a solid-state battery tech for EVs that overcomes the general issues surrounding the EVs like the range and life cycle of the batteries.